-NEW DIMENSION RESOURCES LTD. #1020 625 Howe Street Vancouver, BC CANADA
+NEW DIMENSION RESOURCES LTD. #1020 625 Howe Street Vancouver BC CANADA

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS

-For the Three and Nine Months Ended February 28, 2019
+For the Year Ended May 31, 2019

-Contact Person Contact's Position Contact's Telephone Number Date of the Report E-Mail Address Website Eric Roth President & C.E.O.
-604 563 4807 April 29, 2019 Info@newdimensionresources.com www.newdimensionresources.com
+Contact Person Contact's Position Contact's Telephone Number Date of the Report E-Mail Address Website Eric Roth

+President & C.E.O.

+604-563-4807

+September 30, 2019

+Info@newdimensionresources.com

+www.newdimensionresources.com

-Form 51-102F1 Management's Discussion and Analysis For New Dimension Resources Ltd.
+Form 51-102F1 Management Discussion and Analysis

+For

-New Dimension Resources Ltd. ("NDR", "New Dimension", or the "Company")
+New Dimension Resources Ltd. ("NDR", "New Dimension" or the "Company")

-The following management's discussion and analysis ("MD&A") of the Company has been prepared as of April 29, 2019 and is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the three and nine months ended February 28, 2019 and February 28, 2018 (the "Interim Financial Statements"), and should be read in conjunction with the annual financial statements for the year ended May 31, 2018 (the "Annual Financial Statements"), together with the notes thereto.
-Financial statement information presented herein was prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") of the Company has been prepared as of September 30, 2019 and is intended to supplement and complement the Company's audited consolidated financial statements for the years ended May 31, 2019 and May 31, 2018 (the "Annual Financial Statements") and should be read in conjunction with the Annual Financial Statements, together with the notes thereto.
+The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").